Q: What are salons?

 Q: What are the expectations to join as a host?

-A: All we ask is for you to observe Interintellect’s hosting ethos, to express enthusiasm about sharing your upcoming salon events, and be willing to engage with people who are excited for your events!
+A: All we ask is for you to observe Interintellect’s hosting ethos, adhere to the procedures of becoming a host (below), to express enthusiasm about sharing your upcoming salon events, and be willing to engage with people who are excited for your events!

 We are always here to help (and so are our Interintellect community members) so always feel free to pitch your ideas to an Interintellect team member.